When is the daily coronavirus briefing? How to watch on TV and online

 The Prime Minister continues to give daily updates on the coronavirus pandemic

-Boris Johnson and members of his cabinet are continuing to give daily briefings regarding the coronavirus pandemic and the lockdown, sharing guidance with the British public.
+Introduced to update the public on the national response to the COVID-19 pandemic, the government has provided daily coronavirus briefings since mid-March.

+Often flanked by scientific experts such as Chief Medical Officer Professor Chris Whitty, members of the cabinet – including Prime Minister Boris Johnson – offer updates on the crisis before answering questions from both the public and journalists via video link.

-This week, the Prime Minister’s update has been brought forward slightly, prompting the BBC to make a change to their schedule.
+This week, these briefings have been brought forward, prompting the BBC to make changes in their schedule.

+All the information about today’s update, including how to watch it, can be found below.

 What time is today’s coronavirus briefing?

-This week, starting tonight (Tuesday 12th May), the briefing will be taking place at the slightly earlier time of 4:30pm.
+This week, the briefing will be taking place at the slightly earlier time of 4:30pm.

-The move follows Johnson’s unveiling of plans to restart the economy and begin to ease lockdown restrictions.
+This weekend, coronavirus briefings will air at 3:50pm on both Saturday and Sunday afternoons.
+Saturday’s Escape to the Country and Sunday’s Money for Nothing will no longer be shown.

 Where can I watch the coronavirus briefing?